 For-Profits Enjoy Prosperity

 This is not the case with for-profit colleges.
-Institutions like the University of Phoenix and ITT Technical Institute are enjoying significant prosperity these days, as they take a bigger piece of the federal funding pie through student loans courtesy of Uncle Sam.
-Floyd Norris of the New York Times calls that “welcome news to the propriety colleges,” and says that Kevin M. Modany, chief executive of ITT Educational Services, told analysts earlier this year that the “competitive landscape” is getting better for those schools.
+Institutions like the University of Phoenix and ITT Technical Institute are enjoying significant prosperity these days as they take a bigger piece of the federal funding pie through student loans courtesy of Uncle Sam.
+Floyd Norris of the New York Times calls that "welcome news to the propriety colleges," and says that Kevin M. Modany, chief executive of ITT Educational Services, told analysts earlier this year that the "competitive landscape" is improving for those schools.

 This video explains the need to apply for financial aid from a student's perspective.